Which Banks Allow Cryptocurrency Purchases: Finding Banks

 3. Cryptocurrency Exchanges:

 While not a bank, another popular option for purchasing cryptocurrencies are the actual crypto exchanges themselves.
-In fact, crypto exchanges often offer the best rates, the lowest fees, and support a much wider range of cryptocurrencies than almost any other option.
+Crypto exchanges often offer the best rates and the lowest fees, and support a much wider range of cryptocurrencies than almost any other option.
 In certain cases, you can even access over 500 different cryptocurrencies.

 Importantly, if you are going to open accounts with a cryptocurrency exchange, you should consider opening with a large platform with a clear history of stable operations in a regulated market.
 For example, the US, UK, and EU are all home to cryptocurrency exchanges.